MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 1. Verify **Joni Sherman** is listed below **Members**, then close the flyout panel by selecting the **X** on the top right of the flyout panel.

-1. Sign out of the Mod Administrator account by selecting the MA icon on the top right of the window, then selecting **Sign out**.
+1. Sign out of the Mod Administrator account by selecting the MA icon on the top right of the window, then selecting **Sign out** and closing the browser window.

-1. Close the browser window and open a new one.
+You have successfully created the **EDM_DataUploaders group** and assigned Joni access to create an EDM classifier.

+## Task 3 –  Create EDM-based classification information type

+In this task, you'll create an Exact Data Match (EDM) based classification with a database schema of employee data.

-1. Navigate to the Microsoft Purview portal at `https://purview.microsoft.com`.
+1. Open **Microsoft Edge** then navigate to the Microsoft Purview portal at `https://purview.microsoft.com`.

 1. When the **Pick an account** page is displayed, select **Joni Sherman** and sign in.